gameywinehouse/gameywinehouse/README.md

 - 👋 Hi, I’m @gameywinehouse
 - 👀 I’m interested in procedural art, number theory, and creative coding
-- 🌱 I’m currently using Blender and UE5 for my work
+- 🌱 I’m currently using VSC, Blender, and UE5 for my work
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me easiest is erixounds@gmail.com